NovaObrien11/itt-accessability-hand-book/docs/laws/play-it-safe.md

 *   **European Union**: The EN 301 549 standard mirrors WCAG criteria.
 *   **Canada**: ACA and AODA point directly to WCAG.

+## Don't Forget State and Local Laws

+In addition to federal laws, **state and local governments** may have their own accessibility requirements:

+- **State laws**: Some states (like California's Unruh Act, New York's Human Rights Law) have additional accessibility requirements
+- **City ordinances**: Major cities may have local accessibility ordinances that apply to businesses operating within their jurisdiction
+- **Industry-specific regulations**: Certain industries may have additional state-level requirements

+**Best practice**: When starting a new project, especially for government clients or in regulated industries, check for applicable state and local accessibility laws.
+Most will reference WCAG, but deadlines, scope, and enforcement may differ.

 ## Risk Mitigation Strategy

 To minimize legal risk and maximize user access, follow this strategy: